nicosta/Hello-World/README.md

 # Hello-World
-First repository created as a test
+First repository created as a test.